Cosmic Scale splash

 Twelve biomes, one world.

 Every world is procedurally generated from a seed.
-Twelve hand-tuned biomes blend by moisture and temperature, each carrying its own primary terrain, mountain rules, danger budget, and resource economy.
-Mountains are built with multi-octave Perlin and ridge noise — so you get natural ridges, canyons, gorges, and snowcapped peaks instead of the perfect concentric diamond stacks of a naive heightmap.
+Twelve hand-tuned biomes blend by moisture and temperature, each carrying its own primary terrain, danger budget, and resource economy.
+Mountains are honestly mid-rework — the multi-octave Perlin and ridge-noise generation exists, but it isn't good enough yet, so mountains are switched off in current builds while they get rebuilt properly.

 • ▸ Natural water bodies validated for size